 The MSc(Res) is a one-year full-time programme without taught components (students do not have to take or pass modules).
 Students work for a year with a designated supervisor (a member of the academic staff) and obtain their degree based on the writeup of their research work as an MSc(Res) dissertation.
 The admission procedure for MSc(Res) applicants is shared with the MPhil and PhD programme and described in detail in the postgraduate degrees by research page.
-MSc(Res) students might switch into the second year of a PhD programme at the end of their MSc(Res) subject to their performance, availability of funding and other circumstances (e.g., eligibility for visa).
+The MSc(Res) The MSc(Res) can be a stepping stone to doctoral study.

 Master of Philosophy (MPhil)